-The study findings as to the systemic nature and paradigmatics of transdisiciplinary educational communication in the digital environment allow to disclose the following key conclusions: the integrative theoretical and methodological bases of research of educational communication are defined; the methodological framework of modeling of transdisiciplinary educational communication in the digital environment in the ontological, linguistic and cognitive planes is introduced; the macrostructure of transdisiciplinary educational communication is identified as a set of linguistic-communicative and digital instrumental innovations in the systemic semantic unity of their reference correlation with trans-disciplinary and cross-refenrential (ontological, epistemic, anthropological, technological) dimensions and elements of the global digital environment, the manifestation of which determines the phenomenological originality of the studied communicative sphere; experimental verification of the effectiveness of innovative educational communication in the global digital environment during the period of emergency quarantine restrictions are implemented; the principles of universality of interdisciplinary modeling of educational communication in the digital environment are identified; the anthropocentric bases of communication innovation in the field of acquiring new knowledge in the global digital environment are determined; the instrumental mechanisms of transdisciplinary educational communication in the digital environment are systematized.
+The study findings as to the systemic nature and paradigmatics of transdisiciplinary educational communication in the digital environment allow to disclose the following key conclusions: the integrative theoretical and methodological bases of research of educational communication are defined; the methodological framework of modeling of transdisiciplinary educational communication in the digital environment in the ontological, linguistic and cognitive planes is introduced; the macrostructure of transdisiciplinary educational communication is identified as a set of linguistic-communicative and digital instrumental innovations in the systemic semantic unity of their reference correlation with trans-disciplinary and cross-referrential (ontological, epistemic, anthropological, technological) dimensions and elements of the global digital environment, the manifestation of which determines the phenomenological originality of the studied communicative sphere; experimental verification of the effectiveness of innovative educational communication in the global digital environment during the period of emergency quarantine restrictions are implemented; the principles of universality of interdisciplinary modeling of educational communication in the digital environment are identified; the anthropocentric bases of communication innovation in the field of acquiring new knowledge in the global digital environment are determined; the instrumental mechanisms of transdisciplinary educational communication in the digital environment are systematized.

-The Covid-19 pandemic induced amplified digitalization measures in the higher education sphere.
+The pandemic and wartime induced amplified digitalization measures in the higher education sphere.
 This end-to end digital shift in the educational processes (communication, content, outcomes and outputs, skills) heralded the introduction of metadisciplinary dimensions of learning - digital, hybrid and, blended.
 These meta-disciplinary dimensions can be considered conduits of vertical (endocentric) and horizontal (exocentric) transdisciplinary of digital education as a communicative system.
 Applied trans-disciplinary lens contributes to the solution of holistic modeling of processes and results of updating models and mechanisms of the highly dynamic communication system of education in the digital environment as a whole and its individual formats in the emergency digitization measures of different types.
+The study findings are pertinent to the assessment of leadership and leadership-interoperable skills, crucial for successful professional development overall; systematization and assessment of educational communication skills, enhanced by the leadership curriculum design through emergency digitization; core professional values a leadership-based education can help actualize; social spheres estimated most accommodating or lucrative for a leadership-based education skillset; leadership curriculum informed employment options and projected career paths for in Ukraine through the wartime emergency and beyond.